Dhumez-Sebastien/Markdown/README.markdown

 ### Backslash escapes

-All symbols and punctuation marks can be backslash-escaped, not just those with a use in Markdown.
+All ASCII symbols and punctuation marks can be backslash-escaped, not just those with a use in Markdown.

 ## Revisions